Jackpot Bowling

-Jackpot Bowling (also known as Phillies Jackpot Bowling and Jackpot Bowling Starring Milton Berle) was a professional bowling show on NBC from January 9, 1959, to March 13, 1961.
+Jackpot Bowling (also known as Phillies Jackpot Bowling and Jackpot Bowling Starring Milton Berle) is a professional bowling show on NBC from January 9, 1959, to March 13, 1961.

 Broadcast history

 Short-form version

 Jackpot Bowling was the first national TV bowling show since Bowling Headliners aired in the early days of television (1948–50).
 Jackpot Bowling originally aired on Fridays at 10:45 PM following the Cavalcade of Sports Friday Night Fight.
 It took place at the T-Bowl in Wayne, New Jersey.
-In its original format, Jackpot Bowling's time slot varied widely because it was lead into by professional boxing bouts, which could end very quickly or stretch out to the full fifteen rounds at the time.
+In its original format, Jackpot Bowling's time slot varied widely because it was led into by professional boxing bouts, which could end very quickly or stretch out to the full fifteen rounds at the time.
 Jackpot Bowling would thus pad out the time slot for however much extra time was needed to round out the hour.
 (Make That Spare, a show produced by rival ABC with the sanctioning of the Professional Bowlers Association, followed a similar constraint when it debuted a year after Jackpot Bowling and would maintain that format throughout its four-year run.)

 Leo Durocher was the show's first host, but bowed out after only two shows and was replaced by Mel Allen.
 On April 10, 1959, Bud Palmer became the show's third host.
 Allen and Palmer each had obligations during their respective sport's seasons (Allen was a baseball man, Palmer was from the field of basketball), and thus they would trade positions each October and April throughout the show's first run.
 Of the three hosts, Allen, who knew little about bowling, was the most poorly received.

 The show was put on a summer hiatus after the June 24, 1960, episode, as its Cavalcade of Sports lead-in had ended its run on NBC.